What to expect at Dean Street Townhouse in London

 Dean Street Townhouse London – a short history

 Occupying no. 69 and 70 Dean Street, London, carpenter John Meard built the Georgian residences in 1732-1735.
 Famous past residences include King Charles II’s mistress Nell Gwynne as well as other notable aristocratic families of the time.
-The residences then became a centre for sculptors, architects and artists to meet and hang out.
+The residences then became a center for sculptors, architects and artists to meet and hang out.
 Given the creative history of its patrons, it was fitting that private members’ club, Soho House, took over in 2008.

 The clubs serve as private establishments for people in the creative industries, with 18 locations across Europe and North America.
 Clubs around the world include Soho House Berlin, Barcelona, Chicago and Manhattan.
 Along with restaurants, most clubs also have their own accommodation, work spaces and spas.

 Dean Street Townhouse London – the hotel

 Though part of a private members’ club, non-members are able to book at Soho House establishments and dine at the restaurants.
 It’s a great option for business travelers that want to work, while also entertain clients in a unique space.
 To visit for a drink at any of the bars, it’s advisable to email reservations and book before arriving.

 Dean Street Townhouse has 39 bedrooms, with room sizes ranging from tiny to big.
 The tiny and cozy-sized room come with double/king-sized beds, Egyptian cotton sheets, and rainforest showers.
 They also have the ridiculously comfortable Soho House velvet armchairs in every room.

 The medium and big-sized rooms, however, is where the luxury factor comes in.
 With a space of 365 and 460 sq ft respectively, these rooms come with king-sized beds, velvet armchairs, and a generous shower room and toilet.
 The best feature by far is the freestanding bathtub, which hints to the hotel’s Georgian heritage.
 Views in these rooms overlook Dean Street or the courtyard round the back.